bradguthrie-business/brads-sample-vite-app/README.md

 This assumes you have Node installed.

-1. First, run an `npm install`
+1. First, run an `npm install --legacy-peer-deps`.
-2. Then, simply run an `npn run start`.
+2. Then, simply run an `npn run dev`.

 ## Expanding the ESLint configuration